-If you’re a regular sugar eater, whether the sweeteners are natural or refined, and you are cutting back or going cold-turkey, expect to experience some withdrawal symptoms.
-But you can overcome!
+Whether the sweeteners are natural or refined, and you're cutting back or going cold-turkey, expect to experience some withdrawal symptoms.

 Sweeteners Are Not Food